 14. The most important part in a preliminary survey.
-Usually taken as a step to collect important data such as feedbacks, suggestions and constructive criticisms.
+Usually taken as a step to collect important data such as feedback, suggestions and constructive criticisms.

-15. Questionnaires are usually straightforward in their approach which makes them easier to analyse and compare with the ideal answers.
+15. Questionnaires are usually straightforward in their approach which makes them easier to analyze and compare with the ideal answers.

 16. Questionnaires provide a lot for data analysis and data manipulation.
 The more the data that is received, the more accurate will be the analysis.

 17. Questionnaires allows people to answer questions when they feel it is convenient.
 Thus, it is more applicable than face to face surveys where people are expected to immediately reply to the question.